Victoria Chester

 Current research projects

-Dr. Chester’s research interests are mainly focused on clinical biomechanics and motion capture research in children and adults.
-Our team conducts research in four main areas:
+Dr. Chester’s research interests are mainly focused on clinical biomechanics research in children and adults.
+Our team conducts research in five main areas:

 Research projects in these areas include: